mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     Inputs:

-    - domain_separator, a 32-bytes array that uniquely describes the protocol
+    - domain_separator, a 32-byte array that uniquely describes the protocol.
-    - statement, the instance being proven
+    - statement, the instance being proven.
     - witness, the secret prover's witness.

     Parameters: